juliocamarero/liferay-docs/develop/new-articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 This method updates the entry's status, adds a trash version for it, turns off the visibility of its asset, and reindexes it for search purposes.
+Note that the method checks if the song was already in the recycle bin since the song could have been sent by itself to the recycle bin before.
+In this case, we won't do anything in particular with this song.

 Here's how the method implements this for the song entity: